RTIInternational/post-event/README.md

 # post_event
-A collection of modules and notebooks to facilitate exploratory evaluation of hydrologic forecast performance of single flood events
+A collection of modules and notebooks to facilitate exploratory evaluation of hydrologic forecast performance following individual flood events